psychemedia/pentrich-uprising/tellings/10_cartwrights_mill.md

 Two guards?? posted outside were easily overcome by the Luddites, but a dog chained in the yard sounded the alarm, woke?
 Cartwright, who sounded the alarm.

 Windows were broken, a huge axe/hammer? the reinforced door, nails? hammering into it to prevent the blow of axes doing too much damage.
 Gunfire ...
-Cartwight had prepared vitriol — sulphuric acid — to be poured on the heads of the attackers should then make it inside the mill.
+Cartwright had prepared vitriol — sulphuric acid — to be poured on the heads of the attackers should then make it inside the mill.

 One man lost his hat.